scikit-learn-contrib/MAPIE/README.rst

 📘 Documentation
 ================

+The full documentation can be found `on this link <https://mapie.readthedocs.io/en/latest/>`_.

 How does **MAPIE** work on regression ?
 It is basically based on cross-validation and relies on:

 - Residuals on the whole trainig set obtained by cross-validation,